 - Noetic or spiritual

 By ‘spiritual’ I mean ‘faith’ in a cause.
-If you feel that what your organization is working for, is worthy of your sweat and sacrifice that you are called upon to give and that it has a worthy object, even a noble object, then you will feel morale.
+If you feel that what your organization is working for, is worthy of your effort that you are called upon to give it and that it has a worthy objective, even a noble object, then you will feel morale.
 You must feel intensely that you are part of it, even a small part and that who you are and what you do really counts in it.

-By psychological I mean that you are convinced that this ‘object’ of the business is really attainable, even if difficult, but not impossible. you must feel that you belong to an efficient group, one in which your efforts – perhaps even your life – is not likely to be wasted and whenever possible, know why you are being asked to do certain tasks.
+By psychological I mean that you are convinced that the ‘objective’ is really attainable, even if difficult, but not impossible. you must feel that you belong to an efficient group, one in which your efforts – perhaps even your life – is not likely to be wasted and whenever possible, know why you are being asked to do certain tasks.

-So as the need for improvement is clearly not recognized, it can be said that morale will be low if non existent, with pending consequences adding fuel to the fire.
+So if the need for improvement is clearly not recognized, or recognized but clearly not acted upon, it can be said that morale will be low if non existent, with pending consequences adding fuel to the fire.